illusive-man/converter/README.md

 INFO

 Number2Text is capable of lightning fast conversion for numbers from negative 1e+510 to positive 1e+510.
-Sure it has no practical application for numberes over quadrillion I think, but isn't it cool, is it?!
+Sure, in real life it has no practical application for numberes over quadrillion I think, but isn't it cool, is it?!

 INSTALLATION